ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C01_Preface.md

 No one noticed the admonishment for many years, because that was not the answer we were looking for.
 Asking "how do I do this?" and being answered "don't" is one of the more common jokes, and frustrating things, about programmers.
-So we forged ahead and dutifully struggled to understand the GoF patterns and attempted to understand how they would be used in everyday software designs.
+So we forged ahead and dutifully struggled to understand the GoF patterns and how they might be applied to everyday software designs.

+I remember older programmers trying to point out that "you don't really need that."
+Often I assumed they were just curmudgeons stuck in the past.
+But occasionally I wondered if they somehow saw or something that I was somehow missing.

 ## Strong Typing vs. Strong Testing